Dragon Quest I & II HD-2D Remake

 Dragon Quest 3

-• Better: overall game strength The review says Dragon Quest 3 remains the better base game, while praising the Dragon Quest 2 remake's improvement.
+• Better: overall game strength The reviewer calls Dragon Quest 3 the better game, while still praising the Dragon Quest 2 remake's accomplishment.

 Dragon Quest III HD-2D Remake